zanerock/cloudsite/site/src/pages/support.md

   </Link>
 </div>

 Trying to get something done with your website?
 Want a say in the next new feature?
 We offer affordable, comprehensive support plans.
-Anything question.
+Any question.
 Any request.
 We're here for you.
 And of course we'll address any bugs for free.

 ## What's you get